Megamix (Gloria Estefan song)

 "Megamix" (also known as "Miami Hit Mix") is a song by Cuban American singer and songwriter Gloria Estefan.
-It was released in late 1992 in Europe, the UK and Colombia under the title "Miami Hit Mix", and under the title "Megamix" in Australia, Mexico and the B-Side of "Christmas Through Your Eyes", a holiday song, in the Netherlands.
+It was released by Epic Records in late 1992 in Europe, the UK and Colombia under the title "Miami Hit Mix", and under the title "Megamix" in Australia, Mexico and the B-Side of "Christmas Through Your Eyes", a holiday song, in the Netherlands.
 The song was released as a B-Side on Gloria's 1993 "I See Your Smile" in the US and on the 1993 US Maxi Single "Go Away".
 It peaked at number eight in the UK.

-Song history
+Music video

 The "Megamix", as it was called internationally, also known as the "Miami Hitmix" in the UK, was a medley of the greatest hits by the Miami Sound Machine and Gloria Estefan.
 In order of appearance in the "Megamix", the medley includes the following songs: